 We all know the history…on December 7th, 1941 just before 8 am, Pearl Harbor was devastated by the Japanese air force, as hundreds of enemy fighter planes & bombers lead a surprise attacked against the US naval battleships and air force landing stripes & fleet of 300 planes.

 About 20 American sea vessels were destroyed, including 3 sunken battleships and 6 others that sustained massive damage.
 The air force was also neutralized with 300 plus planes that were destroyed, and over 2400 military personal who lost their lives.

 This historic day was not only a landslide defeat, but the mark of the United States declaring war on Japan.

 Attending Pearl Harbor today is a place for remembrance, observation, exploring, understanding, and respect.
 It’s normal to experience many different emotions throughout your visit.
 It’s a grand Oahu attraction which everyone should experience.

 Most folks visiting today to pay tribute to the popular Arizona Memorial.
 But there are 3 other Pearl Harbor attractions worth visiting, including the USS Missouri Battleship, the USS Bowfin Submarine, and the Pacific Aviation Museum.
 You could easily spend a full day trying to see it all!
 I recommend visiting 2 or maybe 3 attractions, versus trying to tour them all in one day as it could become overwhelming.
 But that's entirely your call!

 If you are looking for an all day pass with access to all the attractions, consider purchasing a Deluxe Tour Pass

 It also helps to understand the layout of Pearl Harbor to better plan your day.
-While all the attractions are conducted out of the Pearl Harbor Visitor Center, only the USS Bowfin Submarine, and ferry service to the Arizona Memorial reside directly from this center.
+While all these Honolulu attractions are conducted out of the Pearl Harbor Visitor Center, only the USS Bowfin Submarine, and ferry service to the Arizona Memorial reside directly from this center.

 A transportation bus run every 15 minutes from the center to Ford Island, where you’ll find the USS Missouri Battleship and the Pacific Aviation Museum.
 Note that it’s only a 5 minute ride onto the island…